GIPdA/MemoAladin/README.md

 ## Software

+	You need to add STM32 support to Arduino: https://github.com/rogerclarkmelbourne/Arduino_STM32

 Upload code with Arduino for a STM32F103C8 board, 72MHz.
 No hardware-specific functions are used.
+Nothing else to do, it should work immediately (with the USB fix).

 Serial port 2 RX is connected to the dive computer.
 USB-Serial is used to communicate with DataTrack.

-Use is the same as with the MemoMouse: Connect, start DataTrack transfer (option "get newest"), start Aladin log transfer.
+Use it like with the MemoMouse: Connect, start DataTrack transfer (option "get newest"), start Aladin log transfer.
+You may need to select the right COM port instead of the default auto mode.

 LED status: